 - I promise that you will feel better at the end of the free consultation than you did at the beginning.
 If you don’t, I will continue to address your concerns until you do.

-- I promise I will never run my office like factory or treat my clients like a number.
+- I promise I will never run my office like a factory or treat a client like a number.

 - I give my word to each client that I will do my upmost to protect as much of your property as I can within the bounds of the law.

 - I will not judge you.
 I will help you and respect you.

 - I will be honest and will demand the same of you.